Keyes hangar battle

 It can be quite hilarious at first, but don't get too carried away laughing.
 It can soon get really tough, even on Normal.
 When two Elites turn up at once and at least one of them is a nasty red, you can start getting forced back, and it can be difficult to recover.

-I suggest you leave the Shade Elites alive so they'll keep the Flood occupied.
+I suggest you leave the platform Elites alive so they'll keep the Flood occupied.
 It might be worth blasting the Shade off the platform though, so you won't take any Shade fire in the back.

 Stepping in

-If you watch your motion tracker, you can anticipate when an enemy is nearing the exit (and from the speed, you can even tell when it's an Elite).
+If you watch your motion tracker, you can anticipate when an enemy is nearing the exit; and from the speed you can even tell when it's an Elite.
 At that point, it's fun to briefly take a step in and let 'em have it.
 Feels good, and boy do they get a shock.

 Grenade go boom